Groen (political party): Agalev

+In the 1987 Belgian general election, the party won 4.5 percent and 4.9 percent of Belgian votes to the Chamber of Representatives and Senate respectively, electing six members of the former and five of the latter.
+During the eighties, the party was known for being against nuclear weapons, and for being pro-Europe.
+According to Sara Parkin, much credit for Agalev's early steady progress and absence of internal conflict has been given to the party's political secretary Leo Cox, who was able to balance the demands of different factions within the party whilst also being able to successfully respond to external political developments.

-In 1992 Agalev was asked to support a constitutional change called the Sint-Michiels agreement, which would make Belgium a federation.
+In 1992, Agalev was asked to support a constitutional change called the Sint-Michiels agreement, which would make Belgium a federation.
 This change required a two-third majority, so the majority needed to convince some parties of the opposition to proceed.
 Both Agalev and Ecolo agreed, in exchange for a tax on bottles, the first ecotax in Belgium.
 However, after the constitutional change was voted in, the ecotax was cancelled and replaced by a watered-down concept.

 In the elections of 1999, Agalev scored 7% federally and 11% regionally (in Flanders).
 The Dioxin affair, a scandal surrounding dioxins in for-consumption chickens just before the elections, played an important role in the Greens' performance.
 The Greens joined the first Verhofstadt government as part of the "purple-green" federal coalition from 12 July 1999 until 18 May 2003.
 Representing Agalev in this federal government, Magda Aelvoet was Deputy Prime Minister and the Minister of Consumer Affairs, Public Health and the Environment.
 She tabled legislation on gay marriage, making Belgium the second country in the world to legalise same-sex marriage.

 Within the same legislature, Magda Aelvoet left her position due to her opposition of a Belgian arms delivery to Nepal, and was succeeded by fellow party member Jef Tavernier.

 Also following the elections of 1999, the party joined the Flemish Government, which was composed of the same parties.
 Agalev supplied two ministers: Mieke Vogels became responsible for Wellbeing, Health and Equal opportunities, and Vera Dua for Agriculture and Environment.